soumukhe/AciAWSBrField-IntegrationPOC/README.md

 awsEC2-onACI_tenant        # Please use the aci_tenant script first.
 This script will spin up an ec2 with Apache installed on the ACI Tenant
 BField_with_TGW            #  This script will create a Brownfield environment that you can then integrate with ACI Tenant.
 This will help you
                               to get familiar with the integration without getting distraced by having to setup the basic brownfield and ACI Tenant.
                               BrField will have 2 VPCs, Transit Gateway with attachments and routes.
-1 EC2 will be spun up in each VPC and you can reach between
-                               EC2s on private IP through the Transit gateway.
+1 EC2 will be spun up in each VPC. and you can reach between EC2s on private IP through the AWS Transit gateway.

 ```